jaredmyers/social_app/README.md

 **Connect**: served to authenticate and grab an API token from spoitify

-The api was hallowed out for this demo and these pages are not implemented.
+The api was hallowed out for this demo (only serving preconfigured json) and these pages are not implemented.

 ### Database
 ----